Mariam-510/Graduation-Project-SolarEase/README.md

 4) Chatbot: The user can chat and interact with a rule-based chatbot.
 It has two interactive sections: text input queries and predefined category selection.
 By offering these two distinct sections, our solar energy chatbot ensures that users can efficiently access relevant information tailored to their preferences.

-5) Posts Filtration:
-- Filter Post: Admin can review and filter posts before publishing in the marketplace and reject the posts that violate the standards.
+5) Posts Filtration: Admin can review and filter posts before publishing in the marketplace and reject the posts that violate the standards.